grauwoelfchen/flask-dotenv/README.rst

 * `python-dotenv`_
 * `django-dotenv`_

-See another packages, its also set config vars:
+Other packages that also set configuration variables:

 * `Flask-EnvConfig`_
 * `Flask-UserEnvConfig`_